rootSunc/QParkingZone/README.md

 php scripts/import-zones.php
 ```

-The importer stores source metadata and upserts by source identity, so repeated imports refresh existing rows instead of creating duplicates.
-Live occupancy integrations are intentionally left behind feature flags/placeholders for future provider work.
+The importer stores source metadata and upserts by source identity, so repeated
+imports refresh existing rows instead of creating duplicates.
+Live occupancy
+provider integrations are not implemented in this demo.

 ## API Snapshot